ProfPAThomas/py-galaxies/docs/jb_pygal/developers/c-integration.rst

 * :code:`ctypes.Structure` - The equivalent of a C structure.  :code:`ctypes.Structure` is actually a class, so one must use this to create a class instance.

 So while working, there remain one or two slight annoyances to work out to make the interface neater.

+I have noticed in the timing tests that a significant amount of time is spent in

+* :code:`update_halos`,
+* :code:`process_halos`, and
+* :code:`ctypeslib.py`.

+I strongly suspect that to improve efficiency I will need to:

+* Switch to using numpy structured arrays for halos and subhalos rather than python classes.
+* Convert the whole of :code:`driver.py`, including :code:`update_halos` and :code:`process_halos` into C.

+This has the disadvantage that it moves away from treating halos and subhalos as instances of the appropriate type of object, but should significantly reduce CPU usage.